• Paintings

 ”

-Mackinac Classes Summer 2025!
+Classes Summer 2025!

-COMING UP: I’m excited to announce that I’ll be teaching watercolor classes at the BOYNE ARTS CENTER, Boyne City, AUGUST 1; Mackinaw City Area Arts Council, AUGUST 26, 2025 AROUND 6 PM.; AND AT WATERCOLOR CAFE AUGUST 27 AND AUGUST 28, 2025, BEGINNING AT 5:30-ISH.
-THESE CLASSES WILL BE POSTED AT the MACKINAW CITY AREA ARTS COUNCIL AND THE WATERCOLOR CAFE, MACKINAC ISLAND WEBSITES, AS WE GET CLOSER TO SPRING/SUMMER 2025.
-I’m writing about it here early in case you want to spend the night on the island and book a room as hotels fill up quickly this time of year.
-USAGE OF PAINTING SUPPLIES AND PAPER ARE INCLUDED.
+I’ll also be at the Mackinaw City Area Arts Council, AUGUST 26, 2025 AROUND 6 PM.; AND AT WATERCOLOR CAFE AUGUST 27 AND AUGUST 28, 2025, BEGINNING AT 5:30-ISH.
+THESE CLASSES ARE POSTED AT the MACKINAW CITY AREA ARTS COUNCIL AND THE WATERCOLOR CAFE, MACKINAC ISLAND WEBSITES.

 Email me if questions at megan@waterloogroup.com.